ERROR 2024, Hilo, Hawaii

-ERROR 2023 provides the e-Science community a dedicated and active forum for exchanging cross-discipline experiences on research leading to negative results and lessons learned.
+ERROR 2024 provides the e-Science community a dedicated and active forum for exchanging cross-discipline experiences on research leading to negative results and lessons learned.
 The workshop covers both applications and systems areas, including topics in research methodology, reproducibility, the applications/systems interface, social problems in computational science, and other relevant areas.
-Zoom link: https://www.zoomgov.com/j/1604968445?pwd=c1NaT1o5S01yK0xEMnlwbmNQMDl2Zz09

 Info about past ERROR workshop may be found here.